saikoushik08/ethereal-diary-keeper/README.md

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/54d6fb8e-c9fb-4be2-a85b-6993290ba611) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?

-Yes it is!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.